 Access costs $20 for use of the thermal pools and jacuzzis, as well as access to the lovely bathrooms, locker room, and shower, with all the related amenities.
 The pool’s stunning view over Baños is like none other!

 Of course, it’s not going to work for everyone’s budget, but it’s an excellent experience and the best way to enjoy Baños’ thermal waters!

 3. Visit the Waterfalls

 Baños is known for having tons of waterfalls, making this spectacular corner of Ecuador a true treat for visitors.
 From smaller falls hidden in the forest to giant falls that tumble from heights, checking out the waterfalls in Baños is practically a mandatory part of any visitor’s itinerary – and definitely one of the best things to do in Baños.

 Pailón del Diablo

-The largest waterfall in Baños, Pailón del Diablo – or, the Devil’s Cauldron – is a spectacular waterfall, tall and with tons of water, that is sure to impress you.
+The largest waterfall in Baños, Pailón del Diablo – the Devil’s Cauldron – is a spectacular waterfall, tall and with tons of water, that is sure to impress you.

 Entrance to the area is just a few dollars, and the waterfall is quite easily reached by a short hike in and out, including a pass over a well-built suspension bridge over the river.

-Bring a rain jacket if you can, as well as shoes with good grip.
+Bring a rain jacket if you can, as well as shoes with a good grip.
 While the hike isn’t too challenging, the ground can get wet with the mist of the waterfall, so you’ll want to come prepared.